maxsnew/grammars-and-semantic-actions/README.md

   ψ = (f ,⊗ h) ∘g (e ,⊗ g)
 ```

 A priori, `ϕ` and `ψ` are not definitionally equal.
 We may derive their equality, but that involves manual reasoning every time that we compose maps in parallel.
-Instead, if we unfold the definition of `⊗-intro`, then `ϕ` and `ψ` become definitonally equal.
+Instead, if we unfold the definition of `⊗-intro`, then `ϕ` and `ψ` become definitionally equal.
 So while in the strictest sense, by unfolding `⊗-intro` could have accidentally invoked external reasoning that doesn't hold in `Lambekᴰ`; in practice, we use Agda's definitional equality as a rudimentary solver for `β`-equalities that hold in `Lambekᴰ`.

 We apply this same principle throughout all of our code.
 Any instance of unfolding is either a deliberate breaking of abstraction boundaries to build the language, or it is to have Agda solver for equalities that are derivable within `Lambekᴰ` anyway.